-As an example, when considering embedded automotive network parts, researchers have identified the need to design and implement key security mechanisms to improve the cybersecurity posture of the parts, and, ultimately, the automobiles being produced, specifically: communication encryption, anomaly detection, and embedded software integrity (Studnia et al., 2013).
-It's likely that this category can be extended to other industries as well, especially where embedded electronic components are used.
+As an example, when considering embedded automotive network parts, researchers have identified the need to design and implement key mechanisms to security improve the cybersecurity posture of the parts, and, ultimately, the automobiles being produced, specifically: communication encryption, anomaly detection, and embedded software integrity (Studnia et al., 2013).
+It is likely that this category can be extended to other industries as well, especially where embedded electronic components are used.